Compression Latches for IP65/IP66 Enclosures: Engineering Guide

 Missing Vibration-Proof Hardware

-• Engineering Consequence: Without Nylon Insert Lock Nuts (Nyloc), standard nuts will back off under vibration (referenced as “flying down the interstate”).
+• Engineering Consequence: Without Nylon Insert Lock Nuts (Nyloc), standard nuts will back off under vibration.
 A loose latch body equals zero compression force, instantly voiding the IP rating.

 • Procurement Action: Verify BOM includes “Installation Hardware Kit” and specify ANSI/ASME B18.16.6 (Nyloc Nuts).